3 min read

 How to Prevent Dog Ear Yeast Infections

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-Have you ever had a tickle in your throat that wouldn’t go away, despite all the coughing, water and drops, seemingly in the world?
-What about an itchy eye from an allergy of microscopic piece of dust?
-Maybe you’ve even suffered from swimmer’s ear and spent countless minutes or hours tilting your head like a loon, looking to remove the pressure.
-If any of these sounds like a familiar predicament, you already know the discomfort experienced by your dog when they suffer from an ear yeast infection.
+Have you ever had a tickle in your throat that wouldn't go away, despite all the coughing and water in the world?
+What about an itchy eye from a piece of dust?
+If these sound like familiar predicaments, you already know the discomfort experienced by your dog when they suffer from an ear yeast infection.

 Causes and Prevention of Dog Ear Yeast Infection

 Yeast infections are caused by an overgrowth of a naturally occurring fungal organism that usually exists in small numbers, harmlessly on your dog’s skin.
 When these organisms multiply at an excessive rate, yeast infections can occur in the ears.
 Common causes include: